 - a) From the Main Menu, touch Weather.

-- b) Touch the Dedicated Page Icon and touch the desired weather data.
+- b) Touch the Dedicated Page Icon on the Button Bar and touch the desired weather data.

-- 2) Touch Menu.
+- Touch Menu.
+2)

 - 3) Touch Weather Legend.

-- If desired, touch the buttons until the desired legend is displayed.
+- If desired, touch the I buttons until the desired legend is displayed.
+4)